natario1/whatsapp-database-merger/readme.md

 When merging them, extra care is taken:
 - primary keys, when possible, are given the appropriate offset in order to not collide with existing entries in the other database(s).
 - When this happens, we also apply the same offset in every other column of the database that were referencing them, ensuring consistency of data.
+- Special logic addresses the case where entries could not be inserted due to unique constraint defined in the database, in which case all references to the skipped entry will be updated to match the existing entry which prevailed.

 For example, `messages._id` will receive an offset to avoid collision, then the program will also modify all other columns pointing to messages, like `chat.last_read_message_row_id`.